antonsutton/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+For a fresh install of OS X Snow Leopard or Lion you can setup some nice defaults:

+- cd osx
+- ./osdefaults.sh

 ## topical